On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Symmetric Metropolis-Klein Algorithm

-Intuitively, at each Markov move, the state candidate $\mathbf{y}$ for $\mathbf{X}_{t+1}$ is sampled based on a Gaussian-like distribution centered at the point made up by the previous Markov state $\mathbf{x}$.
-Given the acceptance ratio shown in (\ref{MK-acceptance probability}), it is quite straightforward to see that if $\mathbf{By}$ is closer to the given point $\mathbf{c}$ than $\mathbf{Bx}$, then state candidate $\mathbf{y}$ must be accepted by $\mathbf{X}^{t+1}$ due to $\alpha=1$, otherwise it will be accepted with a probability depending on the distance from $\mathbf{By}$ to $\mathbf{c}$, thus forming a Markov chain \footnote{A query about the SMK algorithm is whether a flexible standard deviation $\overline{\sigma}$ in the proposal distribution $q$ works, i.e., $\overline{\sigma}\neq\sigma$.
+At each Markov move, the state candidate $\mathbf{y}$ for $\mathbf{X}_{t+1}$ is sampled from a Gaussian-like distribution centered at the current state $\mathbf{x}$.
+Since the chain is symmetric, the calculation of the acceptance ratio $\alpha$ is greatly simplified.
+From (\ref{MK-acceptance probability}), it is quite straightforward to see that if $\mathbf{By}$ is closer to the given point $\mathbf{c}$ than $\mathbf{Bx}$, then state candidate $\mathbf{y}$ must be accepted by $\mathbf{X}^{t+1}$ since $\alpha=1$; otherwise it will be accepted with a probability depending on the distance from $\mathbf{By}$ to $\mathbf{c}$, thus forming a Markov chain\footnote{A query about the SMK algorithm is whether a flexible standard deviation $\overline{\sigma}$ in the proposal distribution $q$ works, i.e., $\overline{\sigma}\neq\sigma$.
 The answer is yes.
-However, since the explicit convergence rate is tedious to get, we omit the corresponding analysis here.}.
+However, since the explicit convergence rate is tedious to analyze, we omit its analysis here.}.